toddbranch/ECE382/notes/L27/index.md

 These are the source of all the warnings you get about not implementing ISRs when you compile your C code.

+### Interrupt Priority

+Interrupt priority dictates which interrupt is taken when multiple interrupts are pending simultaneously.
+The interrupt with the highest priority will be handled first.

 ### What Happens On Interrupt

 **On Interrupt:**